valvestate/valvestate.github.io/_pages/about.md

   - /about.html
 ---

-I'm a postdoctoral researcher at [TU Kaiserslautern](https://www.uni-kl.de/en/home/), Germany, in [Automated Reasoning Group](http://arg.cs.uni-kl.de/en/) with [Anthony Lin](https://anthonywlin.github.io/).
+I'm a postdoctoral researcher at [TU Kaiserslautern](https://www.uni-kl.de/en/home/), Germany, in [Automated Reasoning Group](http://arg.cs.uni-kl.de/en/) with [Anthony W. Lin](https://anthonywlin.github.io/).
 I did my DPhil/PhD in computer science at the University of Oxford supervised by [Mike Wooldridge](https://www.cs.ox.ac.uk/people/michael.wooldridge/) and [Julian Gutierrez](https://www.cs.ox.ac.uk/people/julian.gutierrez/).
 Before coming to Oxford, I obtained a bachelor's degree in Informatics from [Sepuluh Nopember Institute of Technology](https://www.its.ac.id/), Indonesia, and a master's degree in advanced computer science from the University of Liverpool.

 News
 =====